pytorch/torchtitan/README.md

 ssh -L 6006:127.0.0.1:6006 [username]@[hostname]
 ```

-3. Inside the SSH tunnel that logged into the remote server, go to the torchtrain repo, and start the TensorBoard backend
+3. Inside the SSH tunnel that logged into the remote server, go to the torchtitan repo, and start the TensorBoard backend
 ```
 tensorboard --logdir=./outputs/tb
 ```